-This matter, along with five other cases, was assigned to an omnibus docket, according to a June 25, 2024 order issued by an IHO with the Office of Administrative Trials and Hearings (OATH).
-The parties convened for a hearing before the IHO in this matter on September 16, 2024 (Tr. pp. 1-34).
-Documentary evidence and witness testimony was admitted during the impartial hearing (Tr. pp. 15, 16, 18-23).
-The district made an oral motion to dismiss the parents' due process complaint notice for lack of subject matter jurisdiction, to which the parents objected (Tr. pp. 6-11).
+This matter, along with five other cases, was assigned to an "omnibus docket," according to a June 25, 2024 order issued by an IHO (IHO 1) with the Office of Administrative Trials and Hearings (OATH).
+The parties convened before the IHO in this matter (the IHO) on September 16, 2024 (Tr. pp. 1-51, see Tr. pp. 4, 5).
+Documentary evidence and witness testimony was admitted during the impartial hearing and the district made an oral motion to dismiss the parents' due process complaint notice for lack of subject matter jurisdiction (Tr. pp. 7-9, 12-18, 21-28).
+The parents objected to the district's motion to dismiss (Tr. pp. 8-9).

 In a decision dated October 22, 2024, the IHO determined that, consistent with the district's argument, she lacked subject matter jurisdiction to review the parents' "implementation/enhanced rate claim" (IHO Decision at pp. 1, 3-5).
 The IHO determined that the parents' claims in the due process complaint notice did not relate to the identification, evaluation, educational placement of the student, the provision of FAPE, a manifestation determination, or discipline of a student with a disability, and thus, she did not have subject matter jurisdiction (id. at p.
 3).
 The IHO further found that there was "no actual dispute" related to the CSE's recommendations and that it had always been her belief that IHOs "had no jurisdiction or powers pertaining to implementation and that an impartial hearing [wa]s not necessary in instances, where there [wa]s no dispute or disagreement with the CSE's recommendation" (id. at pp. 3-4).
-The IHO then noted the existence of an emergency regulation related to rate disputes and the creation of the district's Enhanced Rate Equitable Service (ERES) unit to specifically address implementation or enhanced rate claims (id. at p.
-4).
-The IHO indicated that her decision did
+The IHO then noted the existence

-&lt;sup>2 The parents' June 14, 2024 due process complaint notice included allegations of procedural violations of the IDEA (Parent Ex.
+3 The parents' June 14, 2024 due process complaint notice included allegations of procedural violations of the IDEA (Parent Ex.
 A at pp. 2-3).
-The IHO asked the parents' representative if the case involved implementation and rate and the representative answered in the affirmative and did not reassert the parents' alleged procedural violations (Tr. p.
-5).
+The IHO asked the parents' representative if the case involved implementation and rate claims, and the representative answered in the affirmative and did not reassert the parents' alleged procedural violations (Tr. p.
+6).
 The district did not address the parents' allegations in the due process complaint notice before making an oral motion to dismiss (Tr. p.
-6).
-The district did not provide an opening statement or call witnesses (Tr. pp. 4, 16).
-The district offered documentary evidence into the hearing record (Tr. pp. 11-15).
-In its closing argument, the district stated that it "was not challenging the [p]arent[]s' request to implement the IESP" if the IHO found that she had subject matter jurisdiction to review the parents' claims, however the district was challenging the rates charged by Yes I Can (Tr. pp. 27-28).
+8).
+The district did not provide an opening statement or call witnesses (Tr. pp. 5, 18).
+The district offered documentary evidence into the hearing record (Tr. pp. 12-18).
+In its closing argument, the district stated that it "was not challenging the [p]arent[]s' request to implement the IESP" if the IHO found that she had subject matter jurisdiction to review the parents' claims, however the district was challenging the rates charged by Yes I Can (Tr. pp. 41-42).

-not hinge on the emergency regulation to part 200.5, but rather hinge[d] on the creation of the ERES unit, where [the] parent c[ould] seek the enhanced rate, and if not successful there they c[ould] make a complaint to the State Education Department and from there c[ould] proceed to [S]tate court, which [wa]s the same end point [the] parent would reach through the process of appearing before an IHO.
+of an emergency regulation related to rate disputes and the creation of the district's Enhanced Rate Equitable Service (ERES) unit to specifically address implementation or enhanced rate claims (id. at p.
+4).
+The IHO indicated that her decision did not hinge on the emergency regulation to part 200.5, but rather hinge[d] on the creation of the ERES unit, where [the] parent c[ould] seek the enhanced rate, and if not successful there they c[ould] make a complaint to the State Education Department and from there c[ould] proceed to [S]tate court, which [wa]s the same end point [the] parent would reach through the process of appearing before an IHO.
 It [wa]s for th[o]se reasons that the [district's] motion to dismiss [wa]s granted, irrespective of the emergency regulation.